alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 We visited Sapa as part of our [longer trip in Vietnam and Cambodia](/travel/south-east-asian-adventure/).
 We had a 2-day trip to Sapa booked with a [local company](https://www.getyourguide.com/activity/hanoi-l205/2-day-sapa-bus-tour-from-hanoi-and-sapa-hotel-stay-t49881) from before our holiday started.
 They took care of everything: arranged a bus transfer, made sure we had all meals included and planned our hiking activities.

-The bus from Hanoi to Sapa takes about 6 hours, and it definitely is an experience on its own, especially because of the crazy driving.
+The bus from Hanoi to Sapa takes about 6 hours, and it definitely is an experience on its own, especially because of the chaotic driving.
 There was no guide with us on the road, and the driver didn't speak English, but that was not an issue.
 In our opinion, being taken from our hotel in Hanoi and being dropped of at the hotel in Sapa was really comfortable and helpful.

 ## Ethnic diversity